FREVA-CLINT/freva-service-config/README.md

 ## Using the config files when creating images

-Usage of the configurations within the Solr, MariaDB and Redis containers should be realised by adding the files via *volumes* to the container during creation.
+Usage of the configurations within the Solr, Elasticsearch, MariaDB and Redis containers should be realised by adding the files via *volumes* to the container during creation.

 ### MariaDB